dalgudot/react-toast/README.md

 #### Hooks

 `useToast`

-`react-toast` provides custom React hooks that allow the toast notification to show to the user.
+react-toast provides custom React hooks `useToast` that allow the toast notification to show to the user.

 ```jsx
 import { useToast } from '@dalgu/react-toast';